beckym223/manual_work/E6_long_edited.md

 tions between values and the conclusions of positive research, we will be able to contribute more effectively to public policy debates.
 And,
-13 For an interesting discussion of the "topping off" problem, see Robert H. Frank (1996).
-5 This would undoubtedly require research to uncover the reasons for the erosion of professional control.
-See, for example, Steven Brint (1994).

 ### ---Economics-1996-0-22.txt---